Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After our brief chat he quickly gained distance from us, as we struggled to walk faster in the brutal heat.
 It was just not happening!
 Slow and steady wins the race.

-These last 4 km were the most difficult of all.
+These last 4 kilometers were the most difficult of all.
 I ran out of water here, but Rich managed to have some for me.
 Please be sure to carry plenty of water in this stretch.
 It was brutally hot in April.
 I imagined what it must be like in August.
 Nothing short of hell.

 After walking under the superhighway viaduct, the paved road leads to Ómnias, below.